Meowhal/osu-ahr/README.md

 Issue the `!mp make` command to create a new lobby.
 BOT manages lobbies via IRC, but only lobbies created with the `!mp make` command can be communicated with via IRC.
 Lobbies created using the normal method (creating a new lobby in the multi-menu of osu!) cannot be managed.
 Lobbies that you have created by yourself in the chat field can be managed by ID.

 ### Entering Lobby
-Enter the lobby you have already created, check the current settings and players who have joined, and then manage the lobby.
-The queue starts with the current host and moves down in slot order.
-You will not be able to enter a lobby created in the normal way.
+When you restart the bot, it will be able to re-enter the lobby it has already created.
+The bot will analyze the lobby history and try to restore the order of hosts.
+The bot cannot enter lobbies built in the usual way, or lobbies built by others.

 ### IRC chat
-You can send a chat message to the lobby from the console screen.
+You can send a chat message to the lobby from the console.
 Type `say` followed by the message you want to send.
 ```bash
 #mp_10000 > say hello guys!
 ```